Rendlesham Forest incident: The Halt affidavit

 In June 2010, retired Colonel Charles Halt signed a notarised affidavit, in which he again summarised what had happened, then stated he believed the event to be extraterrestrial and it had been covered up by both the UK and US.
-Contradictions between this affidavit and the facts as recorded at the time in Halt's memo and tape recording have been pointed out.
+Contradictions between this affidavit and the facts as recorded at the time in Halt's memo and tape recording have been pointed out by skeptics.

 In 2010, base commander Colonel Ted Conrad provided a statement about the incident to Clarke.
 Conrad stated that "We saw nothing that resembled Lieutenant Colonel Halt's descriptions either in the sky or on the ground" and that "We had people in position to validate Halt's narrative, but none of them could."
 In an interview, Conrad criticised Halt for the claims in his affidavit, saying "he should be ashamed and embarrassed by his allegation that his country and Britain both conspired to deceive their citizens over this issue.
 He knows better."
 Conrad also disputed the testimony of Sergeant Jim Penniston, who claimed to have touched an alien spacecraft; he said that he interviewed Penniston at the time and he had not mentioned any such occurrence.
 Conrad also suggested that the entire incident might have been a hoax.

-A 1983 Omni article says "Colonel Ted Conrad the base commander... recalls five Air Force policemen spotted lights from what they thought was a small plane descending into the forest.
-Two of the men tracked the object on foot and came upon a large tripod-mounted craft.
-It had no windows but was studded with brilliant red and blue lights.
-Each time the men came within 50 yards of the ship, Conrad relates, it levitated six feet in the air and backed away.
-They followed it for almost an hour through the woods and across a field until it took off at 'phenomenal speed.'
-Acting on the reports made by his men, Colonel Conrad began a brief investigation of the incident in the morning.
-He went into the forest and located a triangular pattern ostensibly made by the tripod legs. ...he did interview two of the eyewitnesses and concludes, 'Those lads saw something, but I don't know what it was'."